ConorG180/my-roster-management/README.md

 ![footer](static/images/footer.png "footer")

 ### CRUD (Create, Read, Update, Delete) functionality
-On each table outlining the companies current records of employees, roles and scheduled workshifts, there are buttons which allow the user to manipulate these records.
+On each table outlining the companies current records of employees, roles and scheduled workshifts, there are buttons which allow an authorized user to manipulate these records.
 For example, an authorized user may add a new employee and delete the replaced employee, and edit any details about the new employee if they wish.
 #### **Images**
 ##### **CRUD functionality on table**
 ![crud functionality displayed on employee table](static/images/crud-functionality-employee-table.png "crud functionality displayed on employee table")